marlonecobos/rangemap/README.md

 #### Setting R up

 The following code chunk installs (if needed) and loads the R packages that will be used to perform the example analyses with the **rangemap** package.
-The working directory will also be defined in this part.

 ``` r
 # pacakges from CRAN